CABO VERDE BLUE ECONOMY SUSTAINABLE PORTS FL

-Projektträger – zwischengeschaltetes FinanzinstitutCABNAVE - ESTALEIROS NAVAIS DE CABO VERDE SA,EMPRESA NACIONAL DE ADMINISTRACAO DOS PORTOS EP
+Promoteur – Intermédiaire FinancierCABNAVE - ESTALEIROS NAVAIS DE CABO VERDE SA,EMPRESA NACIONAL DE ADMINISTRACAO DOS PORTOS EP

 Framework loan to finance the rehabilitation and expansion of various ports in the archipelago of Cabo Verde (on different islands including Santo Antão, São Vicente and Sal), as well as of the country's main shipyard located in São Vicente, contributing to the sustainability and resilience of the sector.